Ridgewood High School (New Jersey): Athletics

-The Ridgewood High School Maroons compete in the Big North Conference, which is comprised of public and private high schools in Bergen and Passaic counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association.
+The Ridgewood High School Maroons compete in the Big North Conference, which is composed of public and private high schools in Bergen and Passaic counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association.
 For the 2009-10 school year, Ridgewood was part of the North Jersey Tri-County Conference, a conference established on an interim basis to facilitate the realignment.
 Until the NJSIAA's 2009 realignment, the school had participated in Division A of the Northern New Jersey Interscholastic League, which included high schools located in Bergen, Essex and Passaic counties, and was separated into three divisions based on NJSIAA size classification.
 With 1,414 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The football team competes in the Freedom Red division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
 The school was classified by the NJSIAA as Group V North for football for 2024–2026, which included schools with 1,317 to 5,409 students.
 The school's sports teams are nicknamed the Maroons.
 Ridgewood High School athletics are broadcast locally on RHS-TV Sports, a student-produced sports television network, every Tuesday night at 8 pm throughout the school year.

 The boys track team won the Group III spring / outdoor track state championship in 1939.

 The boys' tennis team won the overall state championship in 1952 (vs. Montclair High School), 1954–1956 (vs. William L. Dickinson High School all three years), 1958 (vs. Princeton High School) and 1966 (vs. Westfield High School), and won the Group IV state championship in 1968 (vs. Teaneck High School); the six overall state titles, all won in the era before the Tournament of Champions format began in 1992, are tied for the fourth-most of any school in the state.
 The 1952 team defeated Summit High School in the semifinals and moved on to beat Montclair 3-0 in the finals to win the overall state tennis title and finish the season undefeated.
 In 2007, the boys' tennis team won their second state sectionals title in three years, defeating Livingston High School 3–2 to win the North I, Group IV championship.
 The 2008 boys' tennis Team won their third consecutive North I, Group IV state sectional championship with a 4–1 win in the tournament final over Livingston High School.
 In 2009, the Maroons defeated Bergen Tech 4–1 at Paramus High School for their fourth consecutive North I Group IV state sectional championship.